I imagine a few of you do this… brag about your age, or at least speak the number proudly whether you’re 25 or 65.

 Aging Attitude, Aging Defiance

-I certainly agree that with the Boomers being 80 million strong out of an American population of roughly 300 million, the potential for impact is enormous.
+I certainly agree with this: Given that Boomers are 80 million strong out of an American population of roughly 300 million, the potential for impact is enormous.
 And let’s face it – Baby Boomers aren’t willing to exit the stage quietly.
 Among other things, they’re both desirous of and in need of continuing to work past “traditional” retirement age.

 If not bragging about one’s age – or shouting it to the rooftops in defiance – what alternatives might facilitate a more respectful presence?